 Russia–Georgia Friendship Monument in Jvari Pass

-This is a freaky monument but a good place to take a break and enjoy both the monument and the views.
-It has a tavern serving grilled meat with a great view so we suggest you to have lunch here.
-Unfortunately, the monument was closed due to constructions work so we could see the inside of the monument.
+This is a freaky monument but an excellent place to take a break and enjoy both the monument and the views.
+It has a tavern serving grilled meat with a great view, so we suggest you have lunch here.
+Unfortunately, the monument was closed due to construction works, so we could see the inside of the monument.

-The bottom station of first ski lift called pirveli is at 1 990 m above sea level and the top station of the last ski lift is at 3 279 m, called Sadzele.
-It’s usually known to be one of the cheapest ski resort in Europe, so if you planning a trip in winter, maybe you should give it a few days and have some winter fun!
+The bottom station of the first ski lift, called Pirveli, is at 1 990 m above sea level, and the top station of the last ski lift is at 3 279 m, called Sadzele.
+It’s usually known to be one of the cheapest ski resorts in Europe, so if you are planning a trip in winter, maybe you should give it a few days and have some winter fun!

 Ananuri Fortress Complex

 The fortifications consist of two castles joined by a crenelated curtain wall.
 The upper fortification with a large square tower, known as Sheupovari, is well-preserved.
 The lower fortification, with a round tower, is mostly in ruins.

 This spectacular fortress with amazing views is well worth your visit!
 We particularly enjoyed climbing up to the large tower and enjoying the views from above.
 Incredibly the entrance to the fortress is free.

 The Bazaleti Lake isn’t exactly on the Georgian Military highway, but it’s only a very small detour… It isn’t the most famous one either!
-Honestly, we had never heard of this prior to our visit!
-We only saw the street sign to it when we were heading to Stepantsminda and decided to have look on our way back.
+Honestly, we had never heard of this before our visit!
+We only saw the street sign to it when we were heading to Stepantsminda and decided to have a look on our way back.
 Boy, did we get this one right!
 We only wished we could stay longer, but it was our last day in Georgia 🙂

 Accommodation in Bazaleti Lake

-We stayed at Laguna Apartments and we strongly advise you to do the same!
+We stayed at Laguna Apartments and strongly advise you to do the same!
 It has great value for money, being very inexpensive for a property with a private beach area and views of the mountains.
 You can play ping-pong or rent a bike to ride around the lake.
-It’s Perfect for couples or families with kids.
+It’s perfect for couples or families with kids.

 We love this region of Georgia!
-It has such an incredible natural beauty that you wouldn’t really need anything… however the old churches, fortresses, and ruins make everything even better!
+It has such an incredible natural beauty that you wouldn’t really need anything… however, the old churches, fortresses, and ruins make everything even better!

-Our Recommended Travel Guide Books For Georgia
+Our Recommended Georgia Travel Guide Books

 Lonely Planet Georgia, Armenia & Azerbaijan (Travel Guide) – in case you are planning to travel to the Caucasus